transloadit/node-sdk/README.md

 #### TransloaditClient.streamAssemblyNotifications(params)

-Creates an objectMode readable stream that automates handling of listAssemblynotifications pagination.
+Creates an objectMode readable stream like streamAssemblies that automates handling of listAssemblynotifications pagination.

 ### Templates